Kairotic/mistakes/dyadic.md

 four = AddUnit Unit (AddUnit Unit (Pair Unit Unit))
 ~~~~

+It would be nice if we could 'see' this multitude more clearly.
+We
-We can visualise the number four by telling Haskell to show a `Unit`
+can visualise it by telling Haskell to show a `Unit` with an `x` and
-with an `x` and by stringing together the units across instances of
+by stringing together the units across instances of `Pair` and
-`Pair` and `AddUnit`:
+`AddUnit`:

 ~~~~{.haskell .colourtex}
 instance Show (Unit a) where